Welcome

 Practical Steps and Evidence Required

 To apply for alternative service, the claimant must file an application notice (usually Form N244) with supporting evidence.
-The evidence should include:
+The application may be made with or without notice depending on urgency, but the court will often expect notice unless exceptional circumstances exist (PD 23A).

-• Details of all attempts at standard service.
+• A chronology of all attempts at standard service, including dates, locations, and outcomes.

 Worked Example 1.2